aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_05L01_Implement_autoscaling_in_host_pools_ADDS.md

 #### Task 1: Verify autoscaling of Azure Virtual Desktop session hosts

-1. To verify the autoscaling of the Azure Virtual Desktop session hosts, within the Remote Desktop session to **az140-dc-vm11**, in the Microsoft Edge window displaying the Azure portal, search for and select **Virtual machines** and, on the **Virtual machines** blade, review the status of the three Azure VMs in the **az140-21-RG** resource group.
+1. To verify the autoscaling of the Azure Virtual Desktop session hosts, within the Remote Desktop session to **az140-dc-vm11**, in the Microsoft Edge window displaying the Azure portal, search for and select **Virtual machines** and, on the **Virtual machines** blade, review the status of the three Azure VMs in the **az140-11-RG** resource group.
-1. Verify that two of the three Azure VMs are either in the process of being deallocated or are already **Stopped (deallocated)**.

    >**Note**: As soon as you verify that autoscaling is working, you should disable the Azure Logic app to minimize the corresponding charges.